orlandc/eopl-flp-univalle/chapter 1 - Recursion/README.md

 ### Recursion

-**1.** Elabore una función llamada copy que reciba dos argumentos: un número n y una entrada x.
-La función debe retornar una lista con n ocurrencias de x.
+**1.** Create a function called copy that receives two arguments: a number n and an entry x.
+The function must return a list with n occurrences of x.

-Ejemplos:
+Examples:

 | Commands              | outputs                                     |
 | :---                  | :---                                        |